JeffDeCola/my-cheat-sheets/README.md

 ## SOFTWARE CHEAT SHEETS

-Various Apps and tools for the goal of creating a App/Service.
+Various Apps and tools for the goal of creating an App/Service.

 ### DEVELOPMENT